2023 Best Design & Applied Arts Schools in Illinois

 Request Information

-University of Illinois at Chicago landed the #10 spot in the 2021 rankings for the best design and applied arts programs.
-Located in the city of Chicago, UIC is a public school with a fairly large student population.
+University of Illinois at Chicago did quite well in this year’s ranking of the best schools for design and applied arts students.
+It came in at #7 on the list.
+Located in the large city of Chicago, UIC is a public college with a very large student population.

 Request InformationBest Design & Applied Arts Colleges in the Great Lakes Region